 Pests – Squash vine borer, red mites, squash bugs.

 Time to Harvest – Approximately 90 days to maturity.

 How to Harvest and Store Spaghetti Squash

-Harvest – Pick squash when skin turns golden yellow (some varieties are orange when ripe) and hardens so that your fingernail does not penetrate.
+Harvest – Pick squash when the skin turns golden yellow (some varieties are orange when ripe) and hardens so that your fingernail does not penetrate.
 Harvest before heavy frost, as it may shorten storage life.
 Cut the stem about 1″ or 2″ from the fruit.

-Carry – Don’t pick squash up by the stem.
+Carry – Don’t pick up squash by the stem.
 This may break the stem off and allow bacteria and mold in to rot the interior.

 Store – Place in a cool (50 – 60 degrees Fahrenheit), dry (60 – 70% humidity), dark area.
 Do not store squash on a cement floor.
 Instead, place them on wooden slats or shelves and do not pile on top of each other.

-Check – Watch for mold or rotten squash in storage area.
+Check – Watch for mold or rotten squash in your storage area.
 Use damaged squash up quickly so they don’t go bad.
-Clean the neighboring squash with a mild bleach solution to prevent spread of mold and bacteria.
+Clean the neighboring squash with a mild bleach solution to prevent the spread of mold and bacteria.